Think the proofreading market is saturated? Well, I’m gonna give you the good news that it’s not and I’m gonna tell you why it’s not.

 The demand for court reporters is increasing.
 You can check out this report regarding the court reporting industry outlook.
 As demand for court reporters increases, so does the demand for excellent transcript proofreaders.

 People move on.
 People change careers all the time.
 Did you know I paid $6,900 to attend a 4-month training program to become a certified personal trainer?
 I taught fitness classes and did client sessions for just over three years… then I quit.
 It wasn’t for me.
-The same thing happens in transcript proofreading.
-Not everyone who enrolls in my course, receives their certificate, and starts working will continue to work forever.
-And that’s fine — it’s not for everyone, and sometimes it’s just a fill-in for a season in life, or a way to fund another dream.
+The same thing happens with proofreading.
+Not everyone who enrolls in one of my courses, receives their certificate, and starts working will continue to work as a proofreader forever.
+And that’s fine — it’s not for everyone, and sometimes it’s just a fill-in for a season in life or a way to fund another dream.